 To find out how could climate change affect you

 In 2019, the UK Government set a target in law to achieve net zero emissions by 2050.
 Test Valley Borough Council declared a climate emergency in 2019.
 As part of this, the Council committed to investigating clear and effective options to become a carbon neutral organisation and committed to work with communities and partners to identify opportunities for making the Borough carbon neutral.

-To start, you could work out your carbon footprint.
+If you are interested, you could start by working out your carbon footprint.
 There are a number of tools available to help with this, such as the WWF’s footprint calculator at: https://footprint.wwf.org.uk/#/

-Some of the links available from this page provide more information explaining about climate change, how the climate is projected to change in the future, and some of the things you can do to help make a difference.
+Some of the links available from this page provide more information explaining about climate change and the climate emergency and things you can do to help make a difference.